WIDE RECEIVER

 WR | UTAH ST. | 6’1 | 205

-Strengths: Royals is a functionally athletic and strong WR who is at his best with the ball in his hands.
-He is extremely productive and talented after the catch; prospective tacklers simply slip off of him.
-Royals possesses good body control, and is able to adjust to make catches Weaknesses: Royals is not much of a route-runner.
-He has yet to develop a true route tree and release package Bottom Line: Royals can be a fun option in a more unique offense, but his lack of true WR nuance may limit his upside.
+Strengths: Royals is a functionally athletic and strong receiver who thrives with the ball in his hands.
+He’s highly productive after the catch, with defenders consistently slipping off him.
+Royals shows good body control and can adjust well to make contested grabs.
+Weaknesses: He lacks refinement as a route-runner and has yet to develop a complete route tree or release package.
+Bottom Line: Royals can be a fun and impactful weapon in a creative offense, but his limited technical polish may cap his WR1 ceiling.

 Grade: Round 4